bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 Contains engineering and governance of data managed within the platform.
 The format of this will vary depending on the choice of engineering and governance toolsets and associated metamodels within the solution as well as across the broader enterprise.  [see Enterprise Metadata Architecture](level_1.md#enterprise-metadata-architecture)

-#### **Bronze/ Raw layer: Data according to source**
+#### **Raw (Bronze) zone: Data according to source**

-The Bronze layer stores raw, immutable data as it is ingested from source systems.
+The Raw (Bronze) zone stores raw, immutable data as it is ingested from source systems.
 The choice of persistence level will depend on requirements.

 **(Persistent) Landing**